drnoa/sqlledger_docker/README.md

 # Introduction

-Dockerfile to build a Kivitendo container image which can be linked to other containers.
+Dockerfile to build a SQL-Ledger container image which can be linked to other containers.
-Will install Postgres and Apache2 and all the necessary packages for Kivitendo.
+Will install Postgres and Apache2 and all the necessary packages for SQL-Ledger.

 # Contributing

 If you find this image useful here's how you can help:

 - Send a Pull Request with your awesome new features and bug fixes
-- Help new users with [Issues](https://github.com/drnoa/kivitendo_docker/issues) they may encounter
+- Help new users with [Issues](https://github.com/drnoa/SQLLedger_docker/issues) they may encounter

 # Reporting Issues